PagerDuty Component

 PagerDuty is an industry leading incident management tool.

-Use the component to create and manage Incidents, events, and more.
+This component allows the creation and management of Incidents, events, and more.

-The component was built using the PagerDuty REST API
+This component was built using the PagerDuty REST API.

 Connections